Ralph Basset: Royal service

 Basset is recorded in the Pipe Roll of 1130 as having performed judicial functions in 11 different shires, even though by this point he was already dead.
 Basset also served on the informal vice-regency council that assisted Henry's wife and son when the king was out of England.
 Basset seems to have spent most of his judicial and royal career in England, as he only is a witness on one royal document that was drawn up in Normandy.
 According to the compiler of the Basset family charters, William Reedy, "there is more evidence for Ralph's service for the king in England" than for any other royal servant who was not clergy.
 His most active period of royal service was from 1120 to 1130.
 An older view from historians was that Basset was Chief Justiciar of England is not held by historians currently, nor can the idea that Basset was the head of justices or just the head of the itinerant justices during Henry's reign cannot be determined with any confidence either.
 It is clear that Basset was employed by the king extensively and probably that the nobleman worked mostly full-time for the king.

 Basset's rewards for his royal service included a number of manors.
-Basset was granted the manor of Mixbury by the king, after the family that held it at the time of Domesday Book died out and it escheated to the king.
+Basset was granted the manor of Mixbury by the king after the family that held it at the time of Domesday Book died out and it escheated to the king.
 Other lands held by Basset were probably royal rewards also.
-One was Quiddenham, which had been held in 1086 by crown.
+One was Quiddenham, which had been held in 1086 by the crown.
 Another was Stoney Stanton, originally held in 1086 by Robert Despenser.